veroanalytic/66-days-of-data/log.md

   - Noted the id() function that returns the identity of the variable reference
   - Worth noting again, list methods like append() modify 'in-place'.
 So if my_list = ['cat', 'dog'] and has an ID of 123, if I run my_list.append('squirrel'), my_list is modified in place, and still contains the same reference ID of 123
 - ** placeholder until I resume my studies. maybe after work
+  - Studying has continued after dinner, where I learned that when using copy() and deepcopy() functions, you are creating an actual duplicate copy of a mutable value like a list; you are not just copying the reference of the list.
+Meaning the variable holding the original list, and the variable holding the copied list are independent of each other

 **Thoughts:**
 Unexpectedly woke up at 6 am, but instead of trying to force myself to go back to sleep, I decided to get up and have an early start to my studies.

 This has been a goal for myself for a while to be able to wake up early and code/study before work.
 Here's hoping I can do this consistently and make it a habit.

 **Link to work:**